John E. Fryer: 1972 speech

 At least one other panelist agreed with Fryer and Kameny that the stance of the psychiatric establishment toward homosexuality was wrong.
 The vice president of the APA at the time and later president, Dr. Judd Marmor, said: "I must concede that psychiatry is prejudiced as has been charged.
 Psychiatric mores reflect the predominant social mores of the culture."
 He later wrote: "In a democratic society we recognize the rights of such individuals to have widely divergent religious preferences, as long as they do not attempt to force their beliefs on others who do not share them.
 Our attitudes toward divergent sexual preferences, however, are quite different, obviously because moral values – couched in 'medical' and 'scientific' rationalizations – are involved."

 Also appearing on the panel were Dr. Kent Robinson, from Shepherd Pratt Psychiatric Hospital, and Robert Seidenberg.

 After the panel discussion, Fryer appeared for two hours on a local radio talk show as "Dr. Anonymous" with his voice disguised.
 Fryer later said it was broadcast from one of the gay bars in the area.
 Although some of his colleagues knew who he was, at the time of his speech and later, Fryer did not formally acknowledge having been "Dr. Anonymous" until the 1994 APA convention in Philadelphia.

 Homosexuality was removed from the Diagnostic and Statistical Manual in 1973, a year after Fryer's speech – leading the now-defunct Philadelphia Bulletin to print the headline "Homosexuals gain instant cure" – and Fryer's speech has been cited as a key factor in persuading the psychiatric community to reach this decision.
 Gittings later said of it: "His speech shook up psychiatry.
 He was the right person at the right time."
 Fryer later wrote in a 1985 newsletter of the Association of Gay and Lesbian Psychiatrists, that it was "something that had to be done" and "the central event in my career...
 I had been thrown out of a residency because I was gay.
 I lost a job because I was gay...
 It had to be said, but I couldn't do it as me...
 I was not yet full time on the [Temple] faculty.
 I am now tenured, and tenured by a chairman who knows I'm gay.
 That's how things have changed."

-Ironically, since the removal of homosexuality from the DSM, APA meetings have been disrupted by "ex-gay" activists seeking to have homosexuality classified as a mental disorder again.
-According to Drescher: "Every year, we get a group of people who ... ask for homosexuality to be put back in the manual...
-They're, interestingly, the only group who does it.
-Every other group wants their diagnoses taken out; they want theirs back in."